JJWallis/fylo-storage-component/README.md

 }
 ```

 The background SVG for this project was at first difficult to control, since it would continue to scale either vertically or horizontally as the viewport increased.
 Yet while experimenting with the size of the asset, I discovered that providing a fixed vertical size in either px or at 100%, with a fluid horizontal size allowed the SVG to only scale along the x axis.
-In this instance it works quite nicely, but I am aware not all assets will look pleasant if they're continually stretched.
+In this instance it works quite nicely, but I am aware not all assets will look pleasant if they're continually stretched in this manner.

 ```css
 .logo-container__icons-container {